Bobby Grier (American football player)

-Robert Grier Sr. (born 1933) is a former college football player for Pitt.
+Robert Warren Grier (January 2, 1933 – June 30, 2024) was an American college football player for the Pittsburgh Panthers.
 In 1956, he was the first African American football player to break the color barrier of the United States collegiate Sugar Bowl game, which was held in New Orleans.
-Particularly in the deep South, the mid-1950s was a period of strident racial segregation for sports, as well as other areas of life.
-At the time, Grier's participation as a fullback and linebacker against a segregated all-white team on such a prestigious "stage" was a tremendously significant event.
+Particularly in the deep South, the mid-1950s was a period of strident racial segregation of sports, as well as other areas of life.
+At the time, Grier's participation as a fullback, linebacker and defensive back against a segregated all-white team on such a prestigious "stage" was a tremendously significant event.

 Biography

-Grier grew up in Massillon, Ohio and began playing football for the pro team Massillon Tigers his senior year in high school before playing college football at Pittsburgh.
-Grier later joined the Air Force for a number of years.
-He retired from military service to be an administrator at a Pittsburgh community college and is still active in the Pittsburgh community.
-In 2009, was named a Washington High School Distinguished Citizen and later added to the Massillon Tiger Wall of Champions.
-In 2022 Grier's story along with his family was featured in a documentary called Sky Blossom produced by Richard Lui.
-In October 2022, Bobby Grier was Enshrined in Pitt Athletics Hall at Heinz Field.
-Pitt's Director of Athletics Heather Lyke said "Bobby Grier is a richly deserving honoree in our Pitt Athletics Hall of Fame".
-Grier and his son are closely involved with the Elizabeth Dole Foundation.
+Grier grew up in Massillon, Ohio and played football for his high school team, the Massillon Tigers, for three years before playing college football at Pittsburgh.
+He majored in business administration and graduated in 1957.
+Grier later joined the Air Force and worked there for a number of years.
+He retired from military service to be an administrator at a Pittsburgh community college and remained active in the Pittsburgh community.
+In 2009, he was named a Washington High School Distinguished Citizen and later added to the Massillon Tiger Wall of Champions.
+In 2022 Grier's story along with his son Robert Grier Jr. and granddaughter Camille was featured in a documentary called Sky Blossom produced by Richard Lui.
+In October 2022, Bobby Grier was enshrined in Pitt Athletics Hall at Heinz Field alongside Georgia Tech's President's grandson Blake Van Leer, actor Anthony Mackie, fellow alumni and his family.
+Pitt's Director of Athletics Heather Lyke said, "Bobby Grier is a richly deserving honoree in our Pitt Athletics Hall of Fame".
+Grier is also a member of the Sugar Bowl Hall of Fame and the Western Chapter of the Pennsylvania Sports Hall of Fame and the “Wall of Champions” at Massillon (Ohio) High School.
+Grier and his son Robert Grier are closely involved with the Elizabeth Dole Foundation.
 His story has been featured on CNBC, History Channel, ESPN, The New York Times, and other media networks.

+Grier died on June 30, 2024, at the age of 91.
+On July 7, Pitt announced the team will wear a commemorative helmet sticker throughout the 2024 season to honor Grier.